mcMineyC/flint-lockwood-setup/README.md

 - `cd edid-gen`
 - `cvt 2732 1536 60 -r > modeline` (don't ask me what the -r flag does, but it makes it work)
 - `cat modeline | ./modeline2edid`
-- The output file should be called *xResolution*x*yResolution*R.bin
+- The output file should be called `xResolution`x`yResolution`R.bin (in this case it's 2736x1536R.bin, accomodating a 4x4 array of 1366x768 monitors)